Michael J. D. White

-Michael James Denham White FRS (London, 20 August 1910 – Canberra, 16 December 1983) was a zoologist and cytologist.
+Michael James Denham White FRS (London, 20 August 1910 – Canberra, 16 December 1983) was an Australian zoologist and cytologist.

 White grew up in Tuscany, Italy, where he was home-schooled, before beginning undergraduate studies at University College London from 1927.

 He later held the posts of Reader in Zoology at UCL, Professor of Zoology at the University of Texas, Professor of Zoology (1958–1964) and Professor of Genetics (1964–1975) at the University of Melbourne, Australia, before ending his academic career at the Australian National University.

-He was elected a Fellow of the Royal Society in 1961, and won the Linnaean Medal of the Linnean Society of London in 1983.
+He was elected a Fellow of the Royal Society in 1961.
+In 1965 he was awarded the Mueller Medal by the Australian and New Zealand Association for the Advancement of Science, and the Linnaean Medal by the Linnean Society of London in 1983.
 He was a member of the American Philosophical Society, the American Academy of Arts and Sciences, and the United States National Academy of Sciences.

 White made important contributions to the development of cytology and cytogenetics.
 His work was influential in the study of speciation in biology.